Secure Messaging: The Importance Of Metadata-Private Messaging

 Holistic security with metadata-private messaging

 Private communications over the internet continue to be a difficult problem.
 Even if messages are encrypted, it is hard to deliver them without revealing metadata about which pairs or groups of users are communicating or exchanging content.
 It is vital to start managing these risks now and making privacy a fundamental part of your organisation’s DNA.
-At Digital14, we can help you assure that the process you take in protecting your organisation’s communications has a holistic security and privacy approach.We have developed the KATIM® Messenger application, a cross-platform chat, file-exchange, audio and video conference power tool, so that organisations can communicate with absolute certainty of privacy - it collects no metadata whatsoever.
+At Digital14, we can help you assure that the process you take in protecting your organisation’s communications has a holistic security and privacy approach with our secure apps.We have developed the KATIM® Messenger application, a cross-platform chat, file-exchange, audio and video conference power tool, so that organisations can communicate with absolute certainty of privacy - it collects no metadata whatsoever.
 Contact us at Digital14 for a demo, and we can help you take steps to validate your secure communications assumptions and make enhancements to help ensure that trust can be maintained before it is broken.